-The Evolving Legal Landscape of Cryptocurrency in India: A 2025 Perspective
+The Evolving Legal Landscape of Cryptocurrency in India: 2026 Outlook

 Executive Summary

-- Cryptocurrencies are legally classified as "Virtual Digital Assets" (VDAs).
+- Legal Status: Cryptocurrencies are classified as "Virtual Digital Assets" (VDAs).

-- Budget 2025 classifies unreported crypto holdings as "Undisclosed Income."
+- Budget 2025: Unreported crypto holdings are now classified as "Undisclosed Income."

-- Exchanges must be registered with the Financial Intelligence Unit (FIU-IND).
+- Compliance: All exchanges must be registered with the Financial Intelligence Unit (FIU-IND).

-- The RBI is actively piloting the Central Bank Digital Currency (e₹-Retail).
+- CBDC: The RBI is actively piloting the Central Bank Digital Currency (e₹-Retail).

 1. Legal Classification: Virtual Digital Assets (VDAs)